general good stuff for writers of any ilk

 ✤ The AWA promotes the use of a free-writing and workshopping method that builds community, is free of judgement and inclusive for writers of all backgrounds and levels (motto: a writer is someone who writes).
 Great source for prompts.
 Trained AWA affiliates offer workshops at locations around the world, and remotely.
 (I have found the method and writing with others freeing and inspiring, in terms of fluidity, sense of community and more.)

 ✤ AWP provides community, submission & other opportunities, news and advocacy for writers and writing programs.
 Academic focus with information about and from MFA and other graduate-level writing programs.
 Monthly magazine (useful) - huge annual conference (over-whelming IMO).

 California Writers Club

-✤ A resource for writers in all genres, and at all levels (California writers, visit their website to locate a branch near you (Redwood Writers is a great one!).
+✤ A resource for writers in all genres, and at all levels (California writers, visit their website to locate a branch near you.

 sacramento area writerly resources